 • a term that imposes the evidential burden on one party in proceedings relating to the contract.

 The ACCC, ASIC and the state and territory consumer protection agencies have prepared A Guide to the Unfair Contract Terms Law, which provides further information about the unfair contract term laws, how they apply and the effect of the law.
-The guide can be found at the ACCC’s website at www.accc.gov.au.
+The guide is available at www.accc.gov.au.

 In 2013, the ACCC also published a report on the outcomes of its compliance activities with respect to unfair contract terms.
 The report indicated that many businesses amended standard form contracts as a result of certain ACCC activities.